Closing the Books

 Closing Withdrawal/Dividends account

 If you pay out dividends at the end of the year, take the net income or net loss on the statement of retained earnings and subtract any dividends.
-To close the dividends account, you want to credit for the total amount of dividends to bring the balance to zero, and debit retained earnings for the dividends total.
+To close the dividends account, you want to credit for the total amount of dividends to bring the balance to zero, and debit retained earnings for the total of the dividends.

 Closing entries may be performed monthly or annually.
 At the end of the period, the balance for revenue, expense, and withdrawal/dividends should all be zero, with the balances being rolled over to equity or retained earnings.
 A post closing trial balance will then be created, showing the balance of all asset, liability, and equity accounts.